stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 of oblivion passed over me.

   When I regained consciousness I was lying on the Bokhara rug with my legs held unaccountably up in the air.
-The room was full of that hideous and inexplicable dusty smell&mdash;and as my eyes began to take in definite images I saw that Robert Grandison stood in front of me.
+The room was full of that hideous and inexplicable dusty smell--and as my eyes began to take in definite images I saw that Robert Grandison stood in front of me.
-It was he&mdash;fully in the flesh and with his coloring normal&mdash;who was holding my legs aloft to bring the blood back to my head as the school&rsquo;s first-aid course had taught him to do with persons who had fainted.
+It was he--fully in the flesh and with his coloring normal--who was holding my legs aloft to bring the blood back to my head as the school's first-aid course had taught him to do with persons who had fainted.
 For a moment I was struck mute by the stifling odor and by a bewilderment which quickly merged into a sense of triumph.
 Then I found myself able to move and speak collectedly.

   I raised a tentative hand and waved feebly at Robert.

-  &ldquo;All right, old man,&rdquo; I murmured, &ldquo;you can let my legs down now.
+   "All right, old man, " I murmured,  "you can let my legs down now.
 Many thanks.
-I&rsquo;m all right again, I think.
-It was the smell&mdash;I imagine&mdash;that got me.
-Open that farthest window, please&mdash;wide&mdash;from the bottom.
-That&rsquo;s it&mdash;thanks.
+I'm all right again, I think.
+It was the smell--I imagine--that got me.
+Open that farthest window, please--wide--from the bottom.
+That's it--thanks.
-No&mdash;leave the shade down the way it was.&rdquo;
+No--leave the shade down the way it was. "

   I struggled to my feet, my disturbed circulation adjusting itself in waves, and stood upright hanging to the back of a big chair.
-I was still &ldquo;groggy,&rdquo; but a blast of fresh, bitterly cold air from the window revived me rapidly.
+I was still  "groggy, " but a blast of fresh, bitterly cold air from the window revived me rapidly.
 I sat down in the big chair and looked at Robert, now walking toward me.

-  &ldquo;First,&rdquo; I said hurriedly, &ldquo;tell me, Robert&mdash;those others&mdash;Holm?
+   "First, " I said hurriedly,  "tell me, Robert--those others--Holm?
-What happened to   them,   when I&mdash;opened the exit?&rdquo;
+What happened to   them,   when I--opened the exit? "

   Robert paused half-way across the room and looked at me very gravely.

-  &ldquo;I saw them fade away&mdash;into nothingness&mdash;Mr. Canevin,&rdquo; he
+   "I saw them fade away--into nothingness--Mr. Canevin, " he
-said with solemnity; &ldquo;and with them&mdash;everything.
-There isn&rsquo;t any more &lsquo;inside,&rsquo;
-sir&mdash;thank God, and you, sir!&rdquo;
+said with solemnity;  "and with them--everything.
+There isn't any more &lsquo;inside,' sir--thank God, and you, sir! "

   And young Robert, at last yielding to the sustained strain which he had borne through all those terrible eleven days, suddenly broke down like a little child and began to